fabba/WhackAMole/README.md

 WhackAMole
 ==========

+How To Run:

+clone repo in workspace of eclipse. launch eclipse, load project and run.

 Naitive app studio project UvA

-We implement a game of whack the mole.
-The purpose of the game is that when you see a mole you must whack ( click ) it.
+For our second project we build the game whack a mole.

 Features